TehShrike/abstract-state-router/readme.md

 # TODO

 - states that are "change"ing should have reset called in the renderer, and destroy/activate called on the context, but they should NOT be destroyed in the DOM.
-- any state changes that are triggered during a state transition should be queued up and applied once the current state change is done
 - optional default parameter values for each state
 - the ability to set an "error" state to go to on errors
 - "redirect somewhere else instead" function in the resolve